-Folsom school officials say kids safe in districtBy: Laura Newell, Features Editor
+Folsom school officials say kids safe in districtBy: Laura Newell, Of the Telegraph

 The recent school shooting in Connecticut brought tears and uproar to people throughout the country, and locally, community members are working together to stay safe and prepared.